 | Innovation | Supplier R&D partnerships | Co-develop fabrics with clients |

-💬 OEMs grow faster when they build systems — not chase one-off orders.
+💬 OEM factories grow faster when they build systems, not just chase one-off orders.

-Never rely on only one material source or one region.
+Never rely on only one material supplier or production region.

-Nike’s suppliers follow identical SOPs to keep consistency.
+Nike’s suppliers follow identical Standard Operating Procedures (SOPs) to maintain product consistency.

-💬 These principles turn factories into global-ready OEMs.
+💬 These principles help transform factories into globally competitive OEM partners.

-To compete with Nike-level suppliers, OEMs must focus on:
+To compete with Nike-level suppliers, OEM manufacturers should focus on:

-💬 Brands stay loyal to factories that solve problems — not create them.
+💬 Brands remain loyal to factories that solve problems quickly and consistently.

 Q1: What makes Nike’s supply chain so efficient?

-Its mix of diversification, technology, and strong factory partnerships.
+Its combination of diversified sourcing, digital technology, and strong factory partnerships.

 Q2: Does Nike only choose low-cost regions?

-Q4: Why does Nike work with so many countries?
+Q4: Why does Nike manufacture in so many countries?

-If you want to build a supply chain that matches Nike-level reliability,
+If you want to build a supply chain with Nike-level reliability,

 💬 Strong supply chains create strong brands — and FuKi Gymwear helps you build both.